jklaeui/jklaeui.github.io/index.md

 # Welcome to my webpage!

 I am a PhD student in Economics at the University of Lausanne.

-From September 2022 - March 2023 I will be a visiting research student at the Centre for Economic Performance at the LSE.
+From September 2022 - March 2023 I will be visiting the Centre for Economic Performance at LSE.

 **I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the labour market.